How to get started as a casino affiliate

 Define target segments with B2B precision: decide whether you’ll serve informational searchers via review sites, comparison portals, or broader entertainment audiences that engage with social gaming topics.
 Consider mobile-first users, casual social gamers, or content-focused entertainment consumers when choosing a niche.

 Perform audience research and search intent mapping to prioritize content types and keyword targets.
-Align content formats—reviews, comparison charts, and evergreen explainers—to the audience’s research stage and platform preferences to maximise relevance and conversion potential.
+Align content formats—reviews, comparison charts, feature explainers, and evergreen guides—to the audience’s research stage and platform preferences.
+The goal is not simply to attract more visits, but to match each page with a specific informational need and compliant next step.

 Traffic channels and acquisition strategies